Gab0Volt/7DOF/README.md

 # 7DOF
-Diseño de Sistema de Clasificación usando Robot Redundante y Visión Artificial (Classification System Design using Redundant Robot and Artificial Vision)
+Classification System Design using Redundant Robot and Artificial Vision (Diseño de Sistema de Clasificación usando Robot Redundante y Visión Artificial)

 The following Project was presented as part of my university thesis to graduate as a Mechatronics Engineer from UNITEC-Tegucigalpa, Honduras (2021).